- What is the Annex?

 9. How soon will I get my requests?

-All physical items requested before 10:00 am will be received by 11:30 am that same day.
-All items requested before 2:00 pm will be received by 4:00 pm the same day.
-Any items requested after 2:00 pm will be available by 11:30 am the following business day.
+All physical items requested before 10:00 am will be received by 11:00am that same day.
+All items requested before 2:00 pm will be received by 3:00 pm the same day.

 The Annex does not operate on weekends or on official university holidays.
 All items requested during these times will be filled the following business day.
 Note: These are the general rules we try to live by, however there are rare occasions when items will be delayed.